nlovell/diy-audio/cables.md

 Ika are the entry-level cables made here.
 They're a hard-wearing sleeved cable and last a long time.
 This is what most people come here for, as they are optimised for price:performance.
 I tend to have a lot of this material to hand at any given time.

+Being a blend of pure copper and silver-plated copper, Ika tends to offer the most balanced sound.

 ![Portal Cable](./pics/portal.jpg)

 _Conductor material:_ Pure copper twisted with silver-plated strands.